SALT LAKE CITY — They came to be known as Freedom Riders.

 The PBS organizers have dubbed the contemporary group Student Freedom Riders, and it was important that those selected from the 1,000 applicants represented a diverse cross-section of Americans to reflect the original Freedom Riders of both black and white protestors.
 They are from 33 states and include students who grew up in China, Tajikistan and Haiti.

-“History is fascinating, but more importantly, we know it informs almost every social and political decision made today,” said Mark Samels, executive producer of the award-winning PBS American Experience series.
-The nonprofit broadcaster commissioned filmmaker Stanley Nelson’s documentary “Freedom Riders” that will be telecast by the 348 member stations, including Utah’s KUED, on May 16.
-One critic called it “a real-life David and Goliath story that will exhilarate all audiences.”
+"History is fascinating, but more importantly, we know it informs almost every social and political decision made today," said Mark Samels, executive producer of the award-winning PBS American Experience series.
+The nonprofit broadcaster commissioned filmmaker Stanley Nelson's documentary "Freedom Riders" that will be telecast by the 348 member stations, including Utah's KUED, on May 16."

 "Because I am an Asian woman, I have a connection to the civil rights movement and the rights of people of color," Kim said.
 "I want to reconcile where I belong within this movement."

-Riding with the students will be original Freedom Riders and Nelson, who created the PBS film that competed at last year’s Sundance Film Festival.
-The expenses-paid “moving classroom” excursion will begin with a public event May 6 in Washington, D.C., and travel through seven Southern states.
+The excursion will begin with a public event May 6 in Washington, D.C., and travel through seven Southern states.

-Concluding May 15 in New Orleans, the intended destination of the 1961 Freedom Riders, the travel will include the Montgomery, Ala., church that a mob threatened to burn down with Rev. Dr. Martin Luther King and others inside.
-The event coincides with an anniversary reunion of the original riders.
+Concluding May 15 in New Orleans, the intended destination of the 1961 Freedom Riders, the travel will include the Montgomery, Ala., church that a mob threatened to burn down with Martin Luther King and others inside.

 Students were chosen partly based on their social media and community involvement, said WGBH Boston's Lauren Prestileo, the trip coordinator and an American Experience project manager.
 Also judged were the required personal essays.

-“I actually only learned about the event the week before the deadline,” Kim said.
-And, in typical university student behavior, “I submitted the materials the evening before they were due.”
+"I actually only learned about the event the week before the deadline," Kim said.
+"I submitted the materials the evening before they were due."

 A past president of the university's Asian American Student Association and Young Asian Professionals, Kim said, "There have been covert actions in my life that remind me that I am different.
 The racial slurs to my face by people who feel justified in what they are doing are amazing.